Shae-Lynn Bourne

 Shae-Lynn Bourne MSC (born January 24, 1976) is a Canadian ice dancer and choreographer.
 In 2003, she and partner Victor Kraatz became the first North American ice dancers to win a World Championship.
 They competed at three Winter Olympic Games, placing 10th at the 1994 Winter Olympics, 4th at the 1998 Winter Olympics, and 4th at the 2002 Winter Olympics.

-Since retiring from competitive skating, she has become a renowned choreographer, choreographing programs for Olympic champions Yuzuru Hanyu and Nathan Chen, and World Champions including Evgenia Medvedeva.
-During the 2020 ISU Skating Awards, Shae-Lynn was named Best Choreographer.
+Since retiring from competitive skating, she has become a renowned choreographer, choreographing programs for Olympic champions Yuzuru Hanyu and Nathan Chen, and World Champions including Evgenia Medvedeva and Ilia Malinin.
+During the 2020, 2023, and 2025 ISU Skating Awards, Shae-Lynn was named Best Choreographer.

 Personal life

 Bourne was born on January 24, 1976, in Chatham, Ontario.
 She has an older brother, Chris, a younger sister, Calea and younger brother Sean.
 She married her skating coach Nikolai Morozov on August 12, 2005, but the marriage was short-lived, and they divorced in July 2007.
 She is currently married to Bohdan Turok with whom she has a son, Kai, born in June 2012.
 She worked as a coach and a choreographer at the Granite Club in Toronto, then moved to the Carolina Ice Palace in Charleston, South Carolina in 2019.